bsmg/beat-saber-community-wiki/support.md

 This should fix the problem.

-### 2.2 Black screen/Environment, Unity crash window, Avatar standing in Black environment
+### 2.2 Black screen, Unity crash window, Avatar standing in Black environment
 This one is simple: verify files if you have the game on Steam, or reinstall the game on Oculus Home, if you're reinstalling refer to these:
 [Backing Up Custom Content](#4-1-backing-up-custom-content)